tylermorganwall/terrainmeshr/README.md

 By setting the allowable maximum error to 2, we have reduced the size of the model to over 1/10th it’s original size.
 We also computed a minimum-error model with a set number of triangles.
-Let’s inspect the first model in 3D and compare it (green) to the full triangulated version (red).
+Let’s inspect the max error model in 3D and compare it (green) to the full triangulated version (red).
 We’ll load the rayshader and rgl packages to help with plotting the models in 3D.